pdf-association/pdf-cos-syntax/README.md

 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc. To assist with visualizing  whitespace and any non-printable control bytes, it is **strongly recommended** to enable both "Render whitespace" and "Render Control Characters" via the View \| Appearance... submenu.

 A productive learning environment also works best with _conventional_ PDF files with _conventional_ cross reference tables (i.e. those with the `xref` and `trailer` keywords).
-PDF 1.5 or later files with either cross-reference (`/Type /XRef`) streams or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.
+PDF 1.5 or later files with either cross-reference (`/Type /XRef`) streams, hybrid-reference PDFs that have trailer dictionaries with a `/XRefStm` entry, or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.

 ### Alternatives

 The free open-source [VIM editor](https://www.vim.org/) ("Vi IMproved") also supports basic PDF COS syntax highlighting, but lacks many other features this extension provides.

-Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain classes of changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference tables) cannot be edited nor precisely controlled.
+Various GUI-based PDF forensic analysis tools such as [iText RUPS](https://github.com/itext/i7j-rups) and [Apache PDFBox Debugger](https://pdfbox.apache.org/) allow users to make certain classes of changes to PDF files, however the exact syntax (such as whitespace and delimiters) and precise file layout (such as incremental updates and cross reference information) cannot be edited nor precisely controlled.
 Such tools also use their own lexical analyzers and parsers and thus provided a different level of support when learning PDF.

 # Features